Things you CAN’T recycle

 Old for new household items

-Some small businesses will take away old household items when they deliver new items e.g. beds, wardrobe, carpets etc. Council accept old for new household items, furniture, carpet, domestic appliances etc.
+Some small businesses will take away old household items when they deliver new items e.g. beds, wardrobe, carpets etc. Council accepts old for new household bulky items, furniture, carpet, domestic appliances etc.

 Charities disposing of unwanted items collected from domestic property